Thiago Silva confirms Fiorentina talks

-Thiago Silva has not reached an agreement to join Fiorentina, although the veteran Brazil defender confirmed talks are ongoing with the Serie A club.

-The 35-year-old concluded a decorated spell at Paris Saint-Germain with an agonising 1-0 loss against Bayern Munich in Sunday's Champions League final.
+The 35 year-old concluded a decorated spell at Paris Saint-Germain with an agonising 1-0 loss against Bayern Munich in the UEFA Champions League final.

 Silva has also been linked with a move to Chelsea, with the Premier League team reportedly putting a one-year deal on the table.